GeorgeHernandez/GeorgeHernandez/Opinions.md

     - Alcohol is legal but it probably does more harm tha cannibis.
 - Environment, Climate Change, Climate Emergency.
     - We only have one planet.
 Odd that this is politicized.
-    - There is free atomic furnace in the sky.
+    - There is a free atomic furnace in the sky.
 Odd that we don't do more solar.
 - Federal Minimum Wage
     - While I believe that the free market should largely set wages, history has shown (with slavery, slum shops, child labor, etc) that the drive for profit naturally pushes the wage as low as possible.
 Thus, I believe the government and society should establish some sort of minimum wage.
     - As of 2022 the Federal Minimum Wage has not been adjusted for inflation in decades.